yugr2005/Website_Scraper/README.md

-# Website Scraper (Beginner Python Project)
+# Website Scraper

-This is a basic Python application that recursively scrapes a website and all its subpages using `requests` and `BeautifulSoup`.
+This is a Python application that recursively scrapes a website and all its subpages using `requests` and `BeautifulSoup`.

 ## Features